 Life begins at the end of your comfort zone.
-Neale Donald Walsh
+Neale Donald Walsch

-The idea of “stepping out of your comfort zone” isn’t just a great sound bite or quote – it actually stems from the research of Robert M Yerkes and John D Dodson in 1908 where they found that to maximize performance they needed to create a state of “relative anxiety” that they called “Optimal Anxiety”.
-This doesn’t mean putting someone into a completely uncomfortable position, but it does mean extending yourself beyond the space where you are most comfortable.
+The idea of “stepping out of your comfort zone” isn’t just a great sound bite or quote.
+It actually stems from the research of Robert M Yerkes and John D Dodson in 1908 where they found that to maximize performance they needed to create a state of “relative anxiety” that they called “Optimal Anxiety”.
+This doesn’t mean putting someone into a completely uncomfortable position.
+It does mean extending yourself beyond the space where you are most comfortable.

-Based on the research (and many other follow up studies) by pushing the boundaries of your comfort zone you can expect to:
+Based on the research by pushing the boundaries of your comfort zone you can expect to:

 - Be more productive.
 Pushing your boundaries can help you get more done and find smarter ways to work.

 - Deal with unexpected changes.
-Regularly taking controlled risks in a manageable environment prepares you for those times when life forces changes on you that you can’t control.
+Taking controlled risks in a manageable environment prepares you for times when life forces change on you that you can’t control.

 - Expand your possibilities.
 Each time you push beyond your comfort zone you expand your comfort zone.
 As you become more comfortable around the edges of your old comfort zone you’ll discover new possibilities and be able to push yourself further than you ever thought possible before.

 - Expand your knowledge and creativity.
 Pushing yourself into the unknown forces you to learn new skills and opens your mind to new ideas which can inspire creativity.
 The more new knowledge you gain the broader the perspective you bring to new challenges that you face.